crashoverride777/swifty-ads/README.md

 ```
 let appDelegate = UIApplication.sharedApplication().delegate as!
 AppDelegate
 ```

-// last line is needed for shared banner ads, see step 6
+The last line is needed for shared banner ads, see step 6

 - Step 7: Still in your app delegate you will need to create these properties